Geostatistic/steno3dpy/docs/content/quickstart.rst

 To give you a flavor of Steno3D_, you can

 - `Explore public Steno3D projects <https://steno3d.com/explore>`_
+- or `work on demo projects in a Jupyter notebook <https://github.com/3ptscience/steno3dpy-notebooks>`_

-- or `create a demo project in a jupyter notebook, no installation required <http://mybinder.org/3ptscience/steno3dpy>`_
+.. - or `create a demo project in a jupyter notebook, no installation required <http://mybinder.org/3ptscience/steno3dpy>`_

 ..
 TODO: replace this image with one of image of steno3D public explore page